 - Housing for Seniors

-- Capital Area Developments Inc. "CAD" is a non-profit affiliate of RHA that provides 338 units of affordable housing.
+- Capitol Area Developments Inc. "CAD" is a non-profit affiliate of RHA that provides nearly 500 units of affordable housing.